Islam and Jainism: Apostasy

+According to some Islamic scholars and schools, like the Hanbali madhab, Apostasy is a religious crime in Islamic jurisprudence punishable by death.
+The Quran promises dire consequences in the afterlife to those who "turn from", "renounce" or "disbelieve after having believed".
+However, the Quran itself does not mention the death penalty for apostasy, causing modern thinkers to reject it.
+Many classical scholars hold the opinion that apostasy has no punishment.
+According to the Hanafi school, The death penalty for apostasy from Islam is limited for men of fighting age only, and those who cause aggravated robbery or grand larceny (ḥirābah) after leaving Islam, not for converting to another religion.
+Sunni scholar Al-Awza'i differed with other schools of jurisprudence in holding that apostates from Islam ought not be executed unless their apostasy is part of a plot to take over the state.

+Modern Islamic scholars and thinkers like Khaled Abou El Fadl Labels blanket executions for apostasy a “corruption (taḥrīf) of God’s book”; historically tied to sedition, not disbelief.
+Muḥammad ʿAbduh & Rashid Riḍa Re-interpret early “wars of apostasy” as political rebellion; deny a fixed ḥadd for mere change of faith.

 Jainism allows freedom of conscience and apostasy.
 Conversions of Jains to other religions, and the marriage of a Hindu king and Jain queen wherein each continued to follow their religion, and build temples of both religions, has been documented in Jain history.
 In some Digambara Jain writings, the Buddha is presented as someone who joined Mahavira's Jain sangha, but became an apostate and started his own religion now called Buddhism.
 This historic interaction is confirmed by early Buddhist texts wherein the Mahavira is called as Nigantha Nataputta.